 - 1. Absolutely no indoor pyrotechnics, fog machines, or flame producing items both in and out of doors.
-This includes tiki torches! - 2.
+This includes tiki torches. - 2.
 Natural cut trees are prohibited in the residence hall rooms and in areas of public assembly area (where 50 or more people gather for a purpose). - 3.
 Cornstalks, leaves, and hay are prohibited for use as decorations due to their combustible nature.
-Other natural materials such as pumpkins, squash, and gourds are permitted. - 4.
+Other natural materials, such as pumpkins, squash, and gourds, are permitted. - 4.
 Artificial trees need care in selection and handling.
 Plastic trees can burn.
 Use the type clearly marked as made from slow burning materials.
-Those with built-in electrical systems

-- should carry the Underwriter's label (UL).
+Those with built-in electrical systems should carry the Underwriter's label (UL).
 Metal trees may be a shock hazard.
 Use only indirect lighting with them.
 If lighting strings are placed on a metal tree, the tree may become electrically charged.
 Never use electric lights on a metal tree. - 5.
 Use noncombustible decorating materials (metal, glass, etc.).
-Untreated cotton batting, flock and paper ignite easily and may burn intensely.
+Untreated cotton batting, flock, and paper ignite easily and may burn intensely.
 Use only flame-retardant or noncombustible materials for costumes and decorations.
 Crepe paper and streamers used for decorations must be labeled as "fire-proof" or "flame-proof."
 Be sure to read the label before you buy the material.
 Plastic bags and plastic sheeting may not be used for decorating this material is very combustible! - 6.
 Keep exit corridors and doors free of decorations.
 Their use in these areas could cause confusion and make exiting dangerous in emergency situations. - 7.
 Cover no more than 10% of any available wall space with decorations.
 Do not block or cover fire alarm pull stations, emergency lights, exit lights, hose and extinguisher cabinets, or any part of the sprinkler system.
 Regular corridor lighting must not be completely covered.
-Keep decorations at least ten feet from exit doors. - 8.
-Items shall not hang from ceilings, on/from heating and sprinkler system piping.
+Keep decorations at least ten feet from exit doors.

+- 8. Items shall not hang from ceilings, on/from heating and sprinkler system piping.
 There must be 24-inch clearance from ceilings and 18-inch clearance on sprinkler heads. - 9.
 Corridors must not be "wall-papered" with combustible materials.
 Combustible decorations are not permitted in stairwells. - 10.
 Do not string decorations down corridor ceilings.
 They can act as fuses should they become ignited. - 11.
 The use of lighted candles or any open flame device is not permitted in residence halls.
 Safe alternatives include flashlights and battery operated candles. - 12.
 Electrical decorations should be UL listed.
-Equipment should be checked for frayed cords, loose connections and broken sockets.
+Equipment should be checked for frayed cords, loose connections, and broken sockets.
 They should be unplugged when you leave your room or before you go to sleep. - 13.
 Make sure all indoor and outdoor holiday lights are UL listed.
 In residence halls, only indoor "cool lighting" is permitted.
-The number of strands of lighting connected together is limited to the manufacturer's recommendations (no more than 2-3 strands).
+The number of strands of lighting connected is limited to the manufacturer's recommendations (no more than 2-3 strands).
 These should not be strung in any fashion where the cords can become frayed, such as being wrapped where the cords are trapped between the metal bedding frame and the mattress. - 14.
 If an electrical appliance smokes or has an unusual smell, unplug it immediately and have it serviced. - 15.
-Replace any electrical cord that is cracked or frayed.
+Replace any electrical cord that is cracked or frayed. - 16.
+Only approved bed canopies (such as Campus Canopies) that have an NFPA 701 standard tag shall be used on beds.
+Beds shall not be lofted higher than 4' above the floor.
+At no time may a sheet/blanket be placed on top of the loft.